Vivian Dunn: Compositions

 Dunn composed and arranged over 60 pieces of music.
 Several are marches, many with connections to the Royal Marines.
 These include The Globe and Laurel (1935, revised 1945), The Captain General (1949), Cockleshell Heroes (1955) and Mountbatten March (1972).
 He arranged many others, including Russian Preobrajensky March (author unknown); later to become the official slow march of the Royal Marines) and A Life on the Ocean Wave (the official quick march).

 Personal life

+Dunn married Margery 'Mike' Halliday on 30 April 1938 at St Andrew's (the Royal Marine Artillery Church), at Eastney Barracks.
+They had one son (Major Patrick 'Paddy' Dunn, MBE, RM, who died in 2018) and two daughters (Leonie and Rosemary).
+Upon retiring from the Royal Marines, the Dunns finally settled into their home in Lindfield, West Sussex, which they had previously rented out whilst they were based in Deal.

-Dunn married Margery 'Mike' Halliday in 1938.
-They had one son (Patrick) and two daughters (Leonie and Rosemary).
-He died of lung cancer in Haywards Heath, Sussex on 3 April 1995, aged 86.
-He is buried at Cemetery Chapel, Great Walstead, East Sussex.
-A memorial service was held at St Martin-in-the-Fields in London on Friday, 7 July 1995.
+Dunn died of lung cancer in Haywards Heath, West Sussex on 3 April 1995, aged 86.
+A memorial service was held at St Martin-in-the-Fields on 7 July 1995.
 Margery, Lady Dunn, died on 26 June 1998.
+They are buried together at Cemetery Chapel, East Mascalls Lane, Great Walstead, West Sussex.